Radiation Therapy for Stomach Cancer

 It is very important that you get treated at a center that has extensive experience in treating stomach cancer.

-More information on radiation therapy can be found in the “ Radiation” section of our website, or in Understanding Radiation Therapy: A Guide for Patients and Families.
+More information on radiation therapy can be found in Radiation Therapy.

 Last Medical Review: May 20, 2014 Last Revised: February 10, 2016